| Title: | Recursive Partitioning for Structural Equation Models |

 and the column names correspond to standard errors in the SEM.
 Parameter

-estimates can be obtained from parameters
+estimates can be obtained from parameters.

-with rows for parameters and columns for
+Returns a data.frame with rows for parameters and columns for

 terminal nodes.